Murphy's Romance

+The film received positive reviews, with James Garner earning an Academy Award nomination for Best Actor, the only Oscar nomination of his career.
+Murphy's Romance also received Golden Globe nominations for Best Actress in a Motion Picture – Musical or Comedy (Field) and Best Actor in a Motion Picture – Musical or Comedy (Garner).

-Plot summary
+Plot

-Emma Moriarty is a 33-year-old, divorced mother who moves to a rural Arizona town to make a living by training and boarding horses.
+Emma Moriarty is a 33 year-old divorced mother who moves to a rural Arizona town to make a living by training and boarding horses.
 She becomes friends with the town's pharmacist, Murphy Jones, an idiosyncratic widower.
-A romance between them seems unlikely because of Murphy's age and because Emma allows her ex-husband, Bobby Jack Moriarty, to move back in with her and their 12-year-old son Jake.
+A romance between them seems unlikely, both because of the significant age difference and because Emma allows her ex-husband, Bobby Jack Moriarty, to move back in with her and their 12-year-old son, Jake.